-AR helps companies engage and retain customers giving them the opportunity to use their smartphones to add virtual furniture into their room.
-The fact that customers can make more informed purchases helps furniture brands and retailers decrease product return rate.
+AR helps companies engage and retain customers, giving them the opportunity to use their smartphones to add virtual furniture into their room.
+The fact that customers can make more informed purchases helps furniture brands and retailers decrease product return rates.
 Still, there are some things that companies need to consider before adopting AR:

 - Target audience.
-AR sparks customers interest.
+AR sparks customer interest.
 The results from Interactions Consumer Experience Marketing confirm that 61% of shoppers prefer to shop at stores that offer augmented reality, over the ones that don’t.
-Also, 71% of people would buy at a retailer more often if they offered augmented reality.
+Also, 71% of people said they would buy at a retailer more often if they offered augmented reality.
 Sounds cool right?
-Well, you should have in mind that most of the customers that prefer AR are Millenials and Gen Z. Before making a decision is AR the right technology for you, first think about your target audience.
+Well, you should have in mind that most of the customers that prefer AR are Millenials and Gen Z. Before making a decision about if AR is the right technology for you, first think about your target audience.
 It will be interesting to see how things will change when digital-native generations become the leading decision-making generation with the highest purchasing power.

-Despite all this, user experience and low adoption rates are still the main hurdles that companies need to figure out so AR can go mainstream.
+Despite all this, user experience and low adoption rates are still the main hurdles that companies need to figure out before AR will go mainstream.
 The general rule of thumb when choosing the right technology for your business is that you should focus on technology with tangible ROI and high adoption rate.

 According to The Manifest, social media apps dominate usage (39%), followed by gaming and communication/messaging apps (10%).
 The results show that the use of retail apps is still very low (7%).

 Another interesting result from the same research shows that most people delete an app because they weren’t using it or it didn’t meet their needs.
 However, a surprising number of people (25%) remove an app due to a lack of storage space on their phone.
 If we take into consideration that furniture is not a frequently bought item, it becomes clear that there is a big chance that customers won't bother downloading an AR app.